charlie0129/batt/README.md

 However, this does not prevent manual sleep.
 For example, if you manually put your computer to sleep or close the lid, `batt` will not prevent your computer from sleeping.
 This is a limitation of macOS.
 To prevent such cases, see disable-charging-pre-sleep.

-To enable this feature, run `sudo batt idle-sleep enable`.
-To disable, run `sudo batt idle-sleep disable`.
+To enable this feature, run `sudo batt prevent-idle-sleep enable`.
+To disable, run `sudo batt prevent-idle-sleep disable`.

 ### Disabling charging before sleep

 Set whether to disable charging before sleep during a charging session.

 Due to macOS limitations, `batt` will pause when your computer goes to sleep.
 As a result, when you are in a charging session and your computer goes to sleep, the battery charge limit will no longer function and the battery will charge to 100%.
 If you want the battery to stay below the charge limit, this behavior is probably not what you want.
-This option, together with idle-sleep, will prevent this from happening. idle-sleep can prevent idle sleep to keep the battery charge limit active.
+This option, together with prevent-idle-sleep, will prevent this from happening. prevent-idle-sleep can prevent idle sleep to keep the battery charge limit active.
 However, this does not prevent manual sleep.
 For example, if you manually put your computer to sleep or close the lid, batt will not prevent your computer from sleeping.
 This is a limitation of macOS.

 To prevent such cases, you can use disable-charging-pre-sleep.
 This will disable charging just before your computer goes to sleep, preventing it from charging beyond the predefined limit.
 Once it wakes up, `batt` can take over and continue to do the rest work.
 This will only disable charging before sleep, when 1) charging is active 2) battery charge limit is enabled.